Advertiser and Editorial Disclosures

 Contents

-The key, however, is to leave the emergency fund completely alone until you need it.
-Deposit your money, let it earn a little interest, and ignore the balance until an actual emergency occurs.
+The most important rule is to leave your emergency fund untouched until an actual emergency happens.
+Deposit your money, let it earn a little interest, and resist the urge to spend it on anything else.

 Best short-term methods for building an emergency fund

-That’s a goal that you can reach in a few weeks if you have a good income, and it can make a huge difference when you have an emergency.
+That’s a goal that you can reach in a few weeks if you have a good income, and it can make a huge difference if you face an emergency.

 With the goal set, the next step is to plot your moves to accomplish it.
 If you can save $30 to $50 a week, you can have a $300 to $500 emergency fund in just ten weeks.
 That becomes your overall scheme.